Very few people – even lawyers and law enforcement officers – really get how the law works.

-You only need to follow one law: do no harm.
+You only need to follow one law: cause no deliberate harm.

 Each of us has recourse in the common law.
 But you must understand and assert your rights.

-And you only have one right: to not be harmed.
+And you only have one right: to not be deliberately harmed.

-If nobody paid taxes or followed the rules, wouldn’t society would fall apart?
+If nobody paid taxes or followed the rules, wouldn’t society fall apart?

 If, by “society,” you mean the law society and the super-elite class that owns it …probably.